Jody K. Shevins, ND

 Neti pots can be a great way to manage allergies and sinus infections.
 To keep the practice safe always use boiled or distilled water and be gentle.
 A good recipe for neti pot solutions is 8 ounces of water with 1/8 teaspoon of salt and 1/16 teaspoon baking soda.
 In the presence of infection a drop or two of Tea tree oil, oregano oil or grapefruit seed extract can be added.

-Talc is a naturally occurring mineral containing magnesium, silica and sometimes other minerals.
+Talc and Cancer Talc is a naturally occurring mineral containing magnesium, silica and sometimes other minerals.
 Long used as a pleasant body and diaper powder, inhaled talc has been thought to possibly irritate the lungs.
 It has been linked to aspiration pneumonia, granulomas and lung cancers.
 More controversial has been talc’s possible link to ovarian cancer.

 In April of 2011, Daniel Cramer, MD presented his findings from a large case-control study of women with ovarian cancer.
 The long term use of talc based powders in the genital area appear to increase the risk of invasive ovarian cancer by 30%.
 The effect was especially noted in pre-menopausal women.